 “The role of an Integrated Logistics Support Manager caught my eye due to the variety of exciting and challenging roles I would be undertaking.
 It’s a job where you can really make a difference to the equipment that is delivered to the front line and that really appealed to me”

-As an Integrated Logistics Support Manager, it’s Justyn’s job to help make sure the Royal Air Force has everything it needs to fly and maintain aircraft.
+As an Integrated Logistics Support Manager in our Operational Delivery function, it’s Justyn’s job to help make sure the Royal Air Force has everything it needs to fly and maintain aircraft.
 We spoke to him to find out more about his role at Defence Equipment and Support (DE&S), what skills his role requires and why Integrated Logistics Support (ILS) is such a rewarding career to embark upon.

-If you’re interested in a career in Integrated Logistics, check out our latest vacancies here.
+If you’re interested in a career in Operational Delivery, check out our latest vacancies here.

-Why did you choose to pursue an Integrated Logistics career in DE&S?
+Why did you choose to pursue an ILS career in DE&S?
 Where did your journey begin?

 I had been in the Royal Air Force for 22 years, where I worked as an Aircraft Avionics Technician and went on to become a Chief Technician in the Engineering branch, before joining DE&S as an ILS Manager just over two years ago.

 When I left the RAF, I was keen for a career change.
 The role of an ILS Manager at DE&S caught my eye due to the variety of exciting and challenging roles I would be undertaking.
 It’s a job where you can really make a difference to the equipment that is delivered to the front line, and as someone who was used to being on the receiving end of those deliveries, that really appealed to me.